Updated on June 11th, 2019

 - makes a product claim (B2B or B2C).
 (Is your supplier selling it on as a certified or sustainable product?)

-Once your supplier has passed the registration and certification steps, they can access the member area of the Good Inside Portal and should start using the traceability system to record the trading and processing of UTZ certified products.
+Once your supplier has passed the registration and certification steps, they can access the member area of MultiTrace (for coffee and hazelnuts) or the Good Inside Portal (for cocoa and tea) and should start using the traceability system to record the trading and processing of UTZ certified products.

 And remember, if you’re not sure if your supplier is already certified, you can check the list of companies with an UTZ license in the Member Directory of the Good Inside Portal.
 Very practical!